annie-carter/regression_project/README.md

 ## Key findings/ Conclusion
-After selecting three features and creating data visualizations, I chose the features that displayed visual significance and had a more significant relationship in _____chi-square_____ statistical testing to train the Regression Model which were California County and Lot Size.
+After selecting three features and creating data visualizations, I chose the features that displayed visual significance and had a more significant relationship in _____chi-square_____ statistical testing to train the Regression Model which were California County and Square Feet.
 Among the tested models, ____________ emerged as the most effective model for predicting property assessed value, surpassing the baseline accuracy of ___% with a consistent accuracy of ____% across the train, validate, and test sets.

 Hypothesis 1: California County and Property Tax Value
 - Outcome: We ______ the Null Hypothesis, indicating that California County is dependent on property tax value.
 - However, the relationship between California County and property tax is dependent, with a count of _###_ out of ###.
 It can be utilized in the modeling process.

-Hypothesis 2: Lot Size and Property Tax Value
+Hypothesis 2: Square Feet and Property Tax Value
-- Outcome: We ____ the Null Hypothesis, indicating that Lot Size is dependent on property tax value.
+- Outcome: We ____ the Null Hypothesis, indicating that Square Feet is dependent on property tax value.
-- Nevertheless, the relationship between Lot Size and property tax is ______, with a count of only ____ out of ____.
+- Nevertheless, the relationship between Square Feet and property tax is ______, with a count of only ____ out of ____.
 Hence, it will not be used in the modeling phase.

 Hypothesis 3: Bedrooms and Property Tax Value
 - Outcome: We rejected the Null Hypothesis, indicating that the number of bedrooms are dependent on property tax value.